Troy Eid

 Troy A. Eid (born 1963) is an American attorney who served as United States Attorney for the District of Colorado from 2006 to 2009.
 He is also an adjunct professor of law at the University of Colorado Law School and University of Denver College of Law, where he teaches civil and criminal law with a focus on energy, natural resources, environmental regulation, and American Indian law.

 Early life and education

 Troy Eid was born in 1963 in Chicago, Illinois to Edward and Sandra Eid.
 Edward Eid was an Egyptian who immigrated to the United States in 1957 with $100.
 Eid was raised in Wheat Ridge, Colorado and graduated from Stanford University in 1986, majoring in Russian Language and Literature.
 At Stanford, he was a research assistant for then-Associate Professor Condoleezza Rice.

 Eid was elected editor-in-chief of the student newspaper, The Stanford Daily, and met his future wife, Allison Hartwell, while standing in line at a dorm cafeteria, where she was working as a food-service worker.
-Eid graduated in 1986 and, along with Hartwell, attended the University of Chicago Law School, where he earned his Juris Doctor in 1991.
+Eid graduated in 1986 and, along with Hartwell, attended the University of Chicago Law School, where he earned his J.D. degree in 1991.